tutek1/DTLabs/10_VFX/lab10.md

     ```

 > aside negative
 > Let's keep it set to `true` for now, since we will be **implementing the ability**.
-Later on, in the full game, it will be set to `false` until the player finds the ability.
+Later on, in the complete game, it will be set to `false` until the player finds the ability.

 ### Hologram Player Material
 Now, we will **create a new material** for the player, which will be **swapped** with the normal one upon activating the hologram.